noelwelsh/making-eyes/request-handlers.markdown

 #### Content Types

 Handling content types is a major part of many web services.
-BlueEyes provides the `accepts`, `produces`, and `contentType` combinators to respectively filter incoming requests, ensure outgoing responses have a correct `Content-Type` header, and both filter incoming requests and set the `Content-Type` header on responses.
+BlueEyes provides the `accepts`, `produces`, and `contentType` combinators to respectively filter incoming requests by the `Content-Type` they contain, ensure outgoing responses have a correct `Content-Type` header, and both filter incoming requests and set the `Content-Type` header on responses.

 All these combinators take a MIME type as an argument.
 In `blueeyes.core.http.MimeTypes._` a large number of MIME types are defined, so you can just write, say, `application/json` or `audio/mp3` or `application/pdf` for your MIME type.
 Note that main MIME types (`application`, `text`, and so on) are objects, with a `/` method that takes a subtype (`json`, `pdf`, and so on).
 Thus you can compose MIME types out of fragments if the need arises.

 A few examples are in order.
-To filter requests that accept `application/json` we can write
+To filter requests that contain `application/json` content we can write

 {% highlight scala %}
 accepts(application/json) {